Amie Shea, Co-Founder

 I spent hours upon hours scouring bookstore after bookstore looking for books about kids (survivors) of parents where one parent was straight and one parent was gay.
-I found books for children of divorce, books for spouses who were married to someone who was gay, and books for children of same-sex couples.
-It was at this time that I promised myself that one day I would write a book so that no other kid had to feel as alone as I did.
+I wanted to know that I was not alone and I wanted to know that I was going to be ‘okay.’
+I found books for children of divorce, books for spouses who were married to someone who was gay, and books for children of same-sex couples but resources about kids like me were sparse.
+I promised myself that one day I would do something so that no other kid had to feel as alone as I did.

-It has not been an easy road and nothing is ever simple, but my hope is that The Gay Dad Project can help inspire and generate meaningful conversations about sexuality and marriage in the modern world.
-My parents stayed together, living in the same house and legally married, until all three of us kids were nearly grown.
-They divorced in 2009 and they both continue to live in the state of Montana.
-My sister and I both live in the San Francisco Bay Area, and my younger brother currently attends college in southern Montana.
+It has not been an easy road but my hope is that The Gay Dad Project can help inspire and generate meaningful conversations about sexuality, marriage, family and what that means in the modern world.
+My parents stayed together (living in the same house and legally married) for 20+ years until all three of us kids were nearly grown.
+My parents began to live separately in 2007 and their divorce was final in 2009 so some of this process is still very fresh for our family.

-It is my hope that the Gay Dad Project helps expose the need for more acceptance and tolerance in regards to sexuality.
+It is my sincere hope that the Gay Dad Project will help fostermore acceptance and tolerance.